CodeMedic42/constructure/README.md

     Once this method is complete you can optionally return another callback.
 This callback is to run any additional validation when the validation step is ran.
 When this callback is executed it will be passed one parameter, an object called a runtime.
 Unless you are validating child properties you can just pass this along to any additional validator.

-    I recommend looking at how both Shape, OneOfType, and Lazy work.
-They are the three most complex example I have.
+    I recommend looking at how both Object, Array, OneOfType, and Lazy work.
+They are the four most complex examples I have.

 ```js